CodingNomads/articles/movie-tweets/movie-analysis.md

 ratings['rating'].hist(bins=10)
 ```

-The data with the above settings will produce a histogram that looks like below:
+The data with the above settings will produce a histogram that looks like this:

 ![Rating Histogram with Bin of 10](https://github.com/CodingNomads/articles/blob/main/movie-tweets/imgs/output_30_0.png?raw=true)

-It is skewed to the left!
-That means that the distribution doesn't have a symmetrical shape around the mean and this specific off-balanced distribution has a long tail on the left hand side.
+You'll noticed that it is skewed to the left!
+That means that the distribution doesn't have a symmetrical shape around the mean, and this specific off-balanced distribution has a long tail on the left hand side.

 The `hist()` and `describe()` methods are in fact quite similar: One gives text output and the other gives its visual representation.